SgtCoDFish/bedrock-bootstrap/guides/ELF_DETAIL.md

 # ELF Details

-Analysing ELF files in detail is not the goal of this stage; nevertheless, if you want more in depth information on different ELF sections, that's provided here in a slightly free-flowing format.
+Analysing ELF files in detail is not the goal of this repo; nevertheless, if you want more in depth information on different ELF sections, that's provided here in a slightly free-flowing format.

 ## ELF File Header